SNU Supports Military Students

 Similar to scholarships, grants are a form of aid that does not require repayment.
 These are often need-based gifts that apply to your student account.
 Students may be eligible for the Federal Pell Grant and the Oklahoma OTAG Grant .

-Civilian Employed Tuition Assistance
+DOD/Civilian Tuition Assistance Program

 Tuition assistance is a benefit offered through an employer which pays for college-level courses.
 This is offered tax-free up to $5,250 per year.
 This form of aid only covers tuition for courses, fees, and course materials.
 Examples of what’s not covered include associated meals, travel, and room and board.